WiserSolutions/quadro/docs/pubsub.md

 To recieve messages add a handler class that implements handle method to the handler folder with the name `${messageType}.js`

 Quadro will automatically picks the handler on startup and registers it.
-It will receive all the messages from the input queue and routes the message to appropriate handler base don messageType
+It will receive all the messages from the input queue and routes the message to appropriate handler based on messageType

 Sample handler code: